maana-io/q-tutorials/cli/README.md

     # Run this command to configure your shell
     # eval $(gql menv --shell bash)
     ```
-  - Now run `eval $(gql menv --shell bash)` like it asks you at the bottom of the output
+  - Now run the command it asks you to at the bottom of the output
-* Run `gql ping` to test out that the authentication works (you will get an error if it did not)
+- Run `gql ping` to test out that the authentication works (you will get an error if it did not)

 #### Additional Notes

-* When you add another project to your `.graphqlconfig` file you can run `gql maddheaders --project <Project Name>` to add the headers to the new project.
+- When you add another project to your `.graphqlconfig` file you can run `gql maddheaders --project <Project Name>` to add the headers to the new project.
-* When you want to run the CLI against the Maana API in a different terminal window you will need to run `gql env` again.
+- When you want to run the CLI against the Maana API in a different terminal window you will need to run `gql env` again.
-* If your authentication token expires you can run `gql mrefreshauth` to refresh the authentication token, when the Maana API is configured to allow the refreshing of authentication tokens.
+- If your authentication token expires you can run `gql mrefreshauth` to refresh the authentication token, when the Maana API is configured to allow the refreshing of authentication tokens.

 ### <a name="v3.0.5"></a>Maana Q v3.0.5

 After creating a new project connecting to a Maana endpoint, you will need to setup the project to add an authentication header to the requests.

-* Login to the Maana Knowledge Portal
+- Login to the Maana Knowledge Portal
-* Click on your user icon and select your profile
+- Click on your user icon and select your profile
-* At the bottom of the profile page click the 'Get CLI Authentication Token' button
+- At the bottom of the profile page click the 'Get CLI Authentication Token' button
-* Go through the login process (again)
+- Go through the login process (again)
-* Copy the generated auth token that shows up below the button
+- Copy the generated auth token that shows up below the button
-* In the terminal add an environment variable for the auth token
+- In the terminal add an environment variable for the auth token

 ```sh
 # *nix based systems